scalar-labs/cassy/README.md

 ## Contributing
 This library is mainly maintained by the Scalar Engineering Team, but of course we appreciate any help.

-* For asking questions, finding answers and helping other users, please go to [cassy-user](https://groups.google.com/forum/#!forum/cassy-user).
+* For asking questions, finding answers and helping other users, please go to [stackoverflow](https://stackoverflow.com/) and use [cassy](https://stackoverflow.com/questions/tagged/cassy) tag.
 * For filing bugs, suggesting improvements, or requesting new features, help us out by opening an issue.

 ## License